Embeddings of locally compact hyperbolic groups into Lp-spaces: Preliminaries

 \subsection{Q.I.-embedded free subgroups of locally compact hyperbolic groups}

 Given a locally compact hyperbolic group $G$, it follows from \cite{Gromov:1} that its boundary is either empty, finite or uncountable.
 In the latter case, we say that $G$ is {\bf non-elementary} hyperbolic.
 Following \cite{Gromov:1}, this case has two important subcases: \begin{enumerate} \item The action of $G$ on its boundary is called {\bf focal} if and only if $G$ fixes a point $\xi\in \partial X$.
 In this case, $\{\xi \}$ is the unique finite orbit of the action. \item The action of $G$ on its boundary is called {\bf of general type} if it has no finite orbit. \end{enumerate} Lemma 5.2 and 5.3 in \cite{Caprace} show that a non-elementary locally compact hyperbolic group is amenable if and only if the action on its boundary is focal.
-An application of the ping-pong lemma (see \cite{Gromov:1}, 8.2.E, 8.2.F) yields the following result. \begin{lemma}[Lemma 3.3 in \cite{Caprace}] Every non-elementary locally compact hyperbolic group $G$ contains a quasi-isometrically embedded copy of a free (non-abelian) subsemigroup on two generators.
-If the action of $G$ on its boundary is of general type, then the subsemigroup can be taken to be the free group on two generators $F_2$. \end{lemma} The focal case has been characterized and turns out to be quite restricted (see Theorem A in \cite{Caprace}).
-Using the standard fact that $\alpha_p^*(F_2)=\max(1/2,1/p)$ for $p\geq 1$ (see \cite{naoper}), we immediately obtain the following corollary. \begin{corollary} The equivariant $L_p$-compression $(p\geq 1)$ of a locally compact hyperbolic group $G$ of general type is bounded from above by $\alpha_p^*(F_2)=\max(1/2,1/p)$.
-In particular, $\alpha_p^*(SO(n,1))\leq \max(1/2,1/p)$ and $\alpha_p^*(SU(n,1))\leq \max(1/2,1/p)$ for all $n\in \N_0$ and $p\geq 1$. \end{corollary}
+An application of the ping-pong lemma (see \cite{Gromov:1}, 8.2.E, 8.2.F) yields the following result. \begin{lemma}[Lemma 3.3 in \cite{Caprace}] Every non-elementary locally compact hyperbolic group $G$ contains a quasi-isometrically embedded copy of the free semigroup on two generators.
+If the action of $G$ on its boundary is of general type, then G contains a quasi-isometrically embedded copy of the free group on two generators. \end{lemma} The focal case has been characterized and turns out to be quite restricted (see Theorem A in \cite{Caprace}).
+Using the standard fact that $\alpha_p^*(F_2)=\max(1/2,1/p)$ for $p\geq 1$ (see \cite{naoper}), we immediately obtain the following corollary. \begin{corollary} If $G$ is a non-elementary and non-amenable locally compact hyperbolic group, then $\alpha_2^*(G)\leq \max(1/2,1/p)$. \end{corollary}